Costa Rica culture | do we have any

-4. Create more performing arts, especially ballet, so as to spread the appreciation and enjoyment of dance between generations and establishing cultural alternatives.
+4. Create more performing arts and culture, especially ballet, so as to spread the appreciation and enjoyment of dance between generations and establishing cultural alternatives.

 5. Broaden audience participation that expands cultural appreciation and creates a future audience for the performing arts.

 From December 4th – 11th 2011 (though it started on the 1st) you can enjoy this wonderful cultural event in the National Theatre on Second Avenue (across from the Gran Hotel Costa Rica)